-- Your family members say that you turn the volume on the television or radio too loud.
+- Your family members say you turn the volume on the television or radio too loud, or you have to use subtitles to understand.

 - You have difficulty hearing when there is noise in the background or in large groups of people.